boltops-tools/terraspace-docs/_docs/terrafile.md

     terraspace bundle

-The modules declared in `Terrafile` are downloaded the `vendor/modules` folder.
+The modules declared in `Terrafile` are downloaded to the `vendor/modules` folder.
 A `Terrafile.lock` file is also created to lock module versions.
-You can check in the lockfile so others running `terraspace bundle` will download the exact same versions as you.
+You can check in the lockfile to version control, so others running `terraspace bundle` will download the exact same versions as you.

 ## Updating